the-refinery/ey-cloud-recipes/README.md

 ## Quick Start Guide

 1. Clone this repository
-2. Uncomment the recipes that you wish to use in `cookbooks/main/recipes/default.rb`
+2. Symlink the recipes that you wish to use from `cookbooks/main/recipes/recipes-available` to `cookbooks/main/recipes/recipes-enabled`
 3. Make any changes that are mentioned in the individual cookbook's `readme.md` file
 4. Install the [engineyard](https://github.com/engineyard/engineyard) gem, if you haven't already (`gem install engineyard`).
 5. Upload your recipes to EY Cloud using `ey recipes upload -e ENVIRONMENT`, where `ENVIRONMENT` is the name of your environment.